 On July 25, 2005, the Company completed a private placement of 35,366,589 shares of its common stock at a price of \$15.00 per share receiving net proceeds of approximately \$529 million.
-On July 2, 2007, the Company completed an initial public offering through which it sold an additional 10,000,000 shares of its common stock at a price of \$16.00 per share and listed its shares on The NASDAQ Global Select Market (collectively, the "Public Market Event").
+On July 2, 2007, the Company completed an initial public offering through which it sold an additional 10,000,000 shares of its common stock at a price of \$16.00 per share and listed its shares on The NASDAQ Global Select Market.
 The Company received net proceeds of approximately \$150 million from this offering.

 The accompanying financial statements are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 In the opinion of management, all adjustments, consisting solely of normal recurring accruals, considered necessary for the fair presentation of financial statements for the interim periods, have been included.
 The results of operations for interim periods are not necessarily indicative of results to be expected for the full year.
 Certain prior year amounts have been reclassified to conform to the current year presentation.
+The statement of cash flows for the nine months ended September 30, 2008 has been revised to include activity related to foreign currency balances and to present reinvested dividends as a supplemental non-cash disclosure.
+Reinvested dividends were previously presented within financing activities, with a corresponding amount presented within financing activities as dividends paid.